JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 after an ordinary NFC scan, cancellation/retry, and reconnection.
 If immediate disconnection recurs, retain the failure log before resetting or reinstalling.
 The Watch remains the ordinary upstream relayed app until the next milestone.

+### Second device result

+The user reported all requested tests passed after the shared-protocol and NFC credential changes, including cancellation/retry and reconnection.
+Automatic recovery took under 30 seconds, with no manual intervention.
+This clears the second phone checkpoint and permits shared Watch collector integration.

+This is a measured result for the reported test, not a reconnect-time guarantee.
+It does not independently reproduce the old prototype's retained non-default-code scenario or establish the cause of the earlier installation failure.